peterszerzo/talks/2018-02-take-your-framework-dancing/talk.md

 class: middle

-> Is there a way to work with a program in a form that is more expressive to its structure?
+> Is there a more true-to-function representation of a user interface's code?

 ---